 - Use the USAJobs’ resume builder tool.
 This will help you put your information into a standard template that government human resources staff and hiring managers are used to seeing.
 By using the builder, you will not be missing any information that federal agencies look for in the first steps of their screening and selection process.

-- Build a federal resume in your own word-processing platform.
+- Build a federal resume in your own using a word processor such as Microsoft Word or Google Docs.
 This gives you more flexibility to format and tailor your descriptions to a specific JOA or a position not listed on USAJOBS.
-You will also be able to upload a PDF version of your resume into USAJOBS applications and have this copy handy for alternative application platforms (eg. Avue) and e-mail submissions.
+You will also be able to upload a PDF version of your resume into USAJOBS applications and have this copy handy for alternative application platforms (e.g., Avue) and email submissions.

 Getting Started on Your Federal Resume

 Here are a few resources to help you write your federal resume.

 - GoGovernment's Create Your Federal Resume - includes a sample federal resume and advice about what to include.

 - GoGovernment's Federal Resume Writing Tips - more hints and a simple checklist for your resume.

 Focus on the aspects of your experiences that best demonstrate your qualifications for a given position.

 - Education and Research Experience (only for Georgetown University students)

 - Work, Volunteer or Internship Experience (only for Georgetown University students)